MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementGroupPolicyDefinitionPreviouVersionDefinitionNextVersionDefinition.md

   - `[LastModifiedDateTime <DateTime?>]`: The date and time the entity was last modified.
   - `[Parent <IMicrosoftGraphGroupPolicyCategory>]`: The category entity stores the category of a group policy definition

-DEFINITIONFILE `<IMicrosoftGraphGroupPolicyDefinitionFile>`: The entity represents an ADMX (Administrative Template) XML file.
+DEFINITIONFILE <IMicrosoftGraphGroupPolicyDefinitionFile>: The entity represents an ADMX (Administrative Template) XML file.
 The ADMX file contains a collection of group policy definitions and their locations by category path.
 The group policy definition file also contains the languages supported as determined by the language dependent ADML (Administrative Template) language files.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[Definitions <IMicrosoftGraphGroupPolicyDefinition[]>]`: The group policy definitions associated with the file.
-    - `[Id <String>]`:
+    - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
     - `[Category <IMicrosoftGraphGroupPolicyCategory>]`: The category entity stores the category of a group policy definition
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[Id <String>]`:
+      - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
       - `[Children <IMicrosoftGraphGroupPolicyCategory[]>]`: The children categories
       - `[DefinitionFile <IMicrosoftGraphGroupPolicyDefinitionFile>]`: The entity represents an ADMX (Administrative Template) XML file.
 The ADMX file contains a collection of group policy definitions and their locations by category path.
 The group policy definition file also contains the languages supported as determined by the language dependent ADML (Administrative Template) language files.
       - `[Definitions <IMicrosoftGraphGroupPolicyDefinition[]>]`: The immediate GroupPolicyDefinition children of the category